Coronavirus (COVID-19) FAQs

 All personnel who exhibit symptoms of the COVID-19, which include fever, cough and shortness of breath, are directed to self-isolate.
 You are also directed to immediately contact the Keller Army Community Hospital help line at 1-800-552-2907 or 845-938-7992 to seek medical assistance if you have not done so already.

 USAG West Point and the U.S. Military Academy will cloth face coverings in public settings where social distancing is difficult to maintain, in accordance with Department of Defense and Center for Disease Control and Prevention guidelines.
 All military personnel, family members, civilian employees, contractors and visitors will wear cloth face coverings on academy grounds to the extent practical when they cannot maintain six feet of social distance in public areas or work centers.
 More information can be found here.

 Our use of temperature screenings at West Point did not prove worthwhile in identifying suspect COVID cases, often giving faulty readings (probes are supposed to be used indoors).
 Additionally, COVID does not always present with fever; it has many symptoms.
 Therefore, we moved temperature taking into our secondary screening tents adjacent to the gates – where we are taking temperatures of those folks who display other symptoms and/or who answer yes to the questions asked at the gates.

 If I have family members with a visitor pass, will they be able to visit us?
 Or are they restricted from post?

 Yes, if you have family members, they will be able to visit you if they are here.
-You have to get them or bring them in.
+If guests do not hold current passes for access, the West Point resident will be required to escort them on to the installation.
 However, if you're in a quarantine status or an isolated status, the answer would be no for that question.
-That is our current policy that could change in the future depending on what happens but for now you can get them in.
+This is the current access policy for non-residents and is subject to change.

 What is West Point doing to inform their Soldiers, families and civilians regarding ongoing support and requirements to prepare for or mitigate exposure to coronavirus?